This article has been updated from a previous version.

 - Driving one hour before and after dusk and dawn

-- On two-lane highways at speeds of 80 km/h or more
+- Driving on two-lane highways at speeds of 80 km/h or more

 - Plan your travel to avoid the above times and situations, if possible.